PoovannanPonnai/HeadLinesApp/README.md

 1.Open the terminal

-2.Change the directory to current/server folder
+2.Change the directory to server folder

-3.Please find the .env.example file and make a copy as .env , please change the env variable as per the need
+3.Please find the .env.example file and make a copy as .env and please change the env variable as per the need

 4.please make sure the CLIENT_URL in .env file is configured corretly